 The EP is a surface impoundment that was constructed and received CCR before October 14, 2015.
-The EP currently does not receive any CCR but continues to receive non-CCR waste streams.
+The EP currently does not receive any CCR or non-CCR waste streams.
 In accordance with 40 CFR §257.53, the EP is classified as an inactive CCR surface impoundment.